POW2KOR/adaptive_autosar/README.md

 - `QNX_TARGET=/opt/qnx/qnx700/target/qnx7`

 If you want to add the measurement techonology tools to the stack, call bazel with `--//:mt`.

+If you want to generate a package for software update build the `//deployment/minerva_mpu_adaptive:filesystem_update_package` target.
+For now, generating a software update package requires `--config=stripped`.
+This limitation will be removed in the future.

 ## Running